Ulauncher/Ulauncher/README.md

 ### Troubleshooting

-Please read our discussion page [Troubleshooting - Quirks and workaround](https://github.com/Ulauncher/Ulauncher/discussions/991) if you run into issues, and also check our outher discussions and issues if you still need help after this.
+Please read our discussion page [Troubleshooting - Quirks and workaround](https://github.com/Ulauncher/Ulauncher/discussions/991) if you run into issues, and also check our other discussions and issues if you still need help after this.

 ### Code Contributions